ewascatalog/ewascatalog2/website/readme.md

 to define the EWAS Catalog website.

-## Tinkering with the database in Python
+## Debugging Python access to the database

 Login and show the first p-value for CpG site 'cg00029284' (*Note:* The value for "password" is